manorrock/assistant/PROMPT.md

 5. Testing Requirements:
    - Do NOT include test cases in the task file
-   - We are relying on manual testing to keep overhead low

 6. Task Management:
    - Remove task if fully completed task from ROADMAP.md